As our society becomes increasingly reliant on technology, information about individuals is more readily available than ever before.

 The HIPAA Enforcement Rule sets forth the procedures for HHS to investigate and enforce violations of the HIPAA Privacy, Security, and Breach Notification Rules.

 HHS may investigate a violation if it receives a complaint or if it becomes aware of a potential violation.
 If HHS determines that a violation has occurred, it may issue a corrective action plan to the covered entity.
 If the covered entity fails to comply with the corrective action plan, HHS may initiate enforcement proceedings against the covered entity.

 In September 2009, HHS issued a final omnibus rule that changes the Privacy Rule and adds new provisions to the Security and Breach Notification Rules.
 The HIPAA Omnibus Rule clarifies how covered entities may share PHI with business associates for treatment, payment, or health care operations without obtaining authorization from the patient.

 The technical safeguards required by the HIPAA Security Rule included strong encryption standards.
 In December 2013, HHS released guidance stating that all ePHI must be encrypted by January 2015.
 If an organization does not comply with these guidelines, it risks incurring significant financial penalties.

-, HHS introduced modifications to the Privacy Rule that allow patients to receive electronic copies of their health information such as test results and doctor's notes easily online without requiring authorization from providers.
+In February 2013, HHS introduced modifications to the Privacy Rule that allow patients to receive electronic copies of their health information such as test results and doctor's notes easily online without requiring authorization from providers.
 Covered entities must still provide paper copies upon request, but they have the option to send electronic copies if the patient agrees to receive them that way.

 The Minimum Necessary Rule